mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "Oh I know I can be a little rude for people, but where you're going, you'll wish you were back here with me."

-She stayed quiet as he made a rustling noise and then his footsteps traveled toward her in slow knocks of his boots against the creaky floor and came to rest to her left side.
+She stayed quiet as he made a rustling noise and his boots knocked against the creaky floor.
+Step by step, he moved slowly toward her, and came to rest at her side.
 She glanced around for a pair of blue eyes, but didn't see any sign of the maman.
 A faint whirring sound of a firestarter being warmed startled her and an oil lamp lit up, showing Ramne's smug face and lustful eyes staring at hers.
 There is no other displeasure quite like being the prey of another's eye.
-She felt it at Heiko station: How the two looked at her with a hungry gaze, eyeing her bag and her saffa.
+She felt it at Heiko station: How the two looked at her with a hungry gaze, eyeing her satchel and her saffa.
 She felt it in Fajro's presence, his face a thin mask to hide his lustful thoughts.
 And now she knew it most here, in the presence of a homocidal lunatic.

-He said, "Holrag is looking for you, you know.
-And they're promising a hefty reward."
+"Holrag is looking for you, you know," he said.
+"And they're promising a hefty reward."

-_Why are they looking for me?_

 "What makes you think they'll actually pay it?"

 "They need me.
-I keep their masses... fed.
-That launch rail didn't build itself."
+I keep their people... fed.
+A civilization like that doesn't build itself."

-"They keep slaves and you are responsible."
+"You keep them enslaved."

 "Hey, if kanosin is so bad they should stop begging me for more."

-"You know you would be the first to die if they would ever stop."
+"You would be the first to die if they could."

 "But they won't," he laughed, "They won't, and that's the beauty of it."

 He tilted the lamp over the ground between them and watched the flames crawl down the stream of oil and onto a growing pool on the floor.
-The flames licked her side with twinges of pain as they inched ever closer, but she tried her best to stay quiet and focus on escaping.
+The smell of anomin filled the air as flames bit at her side, inching ever closer.
+She tried her best to think clearly and focus on escaping.

 "The senate.
 It doesn't have any real power, does it?" he spoke softly.
-"The people give you the power to choose and you use it to enact the will of whichever merchant has the most power over you."
+"The people give you the power to choose and you use that power to enact the will of whoever has the most power over you."

 He poured out a little more and the flames began to singe her skin a little.
-She began to let out a whimper but caught herself to avoid giving him the satisfaction.
+She let out an agitated whimper but caught herself to avoid giving him the satisfaction he so desperately craved.

-"But you don't have merchants in Heiko.
-No promise of riches can buy your conscious thoughts, only the people of Heiko have that privilege."
+"But you don't have money in Heiko.
+No promise of riches can buy your favor, only the people of Heiko have that privilege."

 He leaned in closer and pulled Melna's face to look at him in the eye.

 "You don't know my power yet.
 It goes beyond money, beyond politics.
 Beyond even the obscura.
-But as your people become desparate and hungry and lifeless, you will turn to me.
+As the last of your people become desparate and hungry and lifeless fleeing from their home, hiding from the Holragi, they _will_ turn to me.
 As will everyone else on this planet."

-He moved the lamp over her chest.
+He moved the lamp over her, taking some perverted satisfaction in watching her suffer.

-"You will bow to me."
+"Feel my power."

-He poured the hot oil onto her chest and it began to boil the water in her hydroderm and singe the flesh as it slid down her abdomen.
-The pain was unberable and she let out shrieks of pain that turned to agony as the flames consumed the oil.
-Her skin hissed as the pressure inside burst and bled water but the water couldn't penetrate the oil and stop the fire.
-Instead it continued boiling and hissing through the oil while Ramne held a sadistic smile on his face.
+He poured the hot oil onto her chest and it boiled the water in her hydroderm and singed her flesh as it slid down her abdomen.
+She shrieked in agony as the flames spread across the oil and consumed her body.
+Her skin hissed with pressure and burst in small pops that bled water onto her.
+But the water was stuck under the oil, and it continued to boiled while Ramne held a sadistic smile on his face.

-Through her gesticulations trying get the oil off of her body, she saw a flash of firelight and then a shuffling of feet.
-The lantern moved away from her and seemed to cast confusing shadows across the room.
-Melna was so focused on her burns that she barely noticed when the lantern fell and a fire engulfed a crate on the other side of the room.
+She gesticulated against her bindings, trying desparately to get the oil off of her body.
+Suddenly she saw a flash at the other end of the room and then a shuffling of feet.
+The lantern moved away from her and moved about the room in confused jolts.
+Melna was so focused on her burns that she barely noticed when the lantern fell and a crate was engulfed on the other side of the room.

 A blanket fell on her suddenly and a pair of hands smothered the fire on her body.
 She cried out again from the sting of the pressure, but the blanket came off quickly after and the fire had been put out.
-She looked up, relieved from not feeling the fire anymore, and saw the massive fire roaring behind two familiar eyes, there were no longer blue.
+She looked up, relieved, and saw the massive fire roaring behind two familiar eyes.
+They were no longer blue.

 "You can see," Melna said confusedly.